alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 > **`IO<T>` does not make an effect pure.
 It makes the decision to perform the effect separate and explicit.**

 Deferral alone is not what makes `IO<T>` monadic; a `Func<T>` can already defer work.
 Plain deferral is useful, but by itself it does not give you a way to combine dependent deferred computations while keeping them deferred. `Pure` and `FlatMap` provide that composition.
-Once the effectful computation is represented as an `IO<T>` value, execution policy can be chosen by the surrounding combinator or program structure instead of being forced by whatever host abstraction invokes the function.
+Once the effectful computation is represented as an `IO<T>` value, you can choose execution policy later through the surrounding combinator or program structure.
 If you hand a plain function to `List.Select` or another host abstraction, that host decides when and how often the function runs.
-You can still put delays or retries inside the function itself, but then that policy is tied to the host abstraction you happened to use rather than being composed separately.
+Representing the effectful computation as a value makes that policy easier to compose and reuse.

 ```text
 Pure    : T -> IO<T>